Frequently asked questions

 What is BBC Children in Need for?

-We use the money raised to support disadvantaged children and young people across the UK.
+We use the money raised to support the children and young people who need it most, right across the UK.

-BBC Children in Need is currently supporting over 1,500 local charities and projects in communities across the UK that are helping children and young people facing a range of disadvantages such as living in poverty, being disabled or ill, or experiencing distress, neglect or trauma.
+BBC Children in Need currently supports over 1,500 local charities and projects helping children and young people who live with a range of challenges such as poverty, disability or illness, distress, neglect, trauma and other significant obstacles.

-In the last grant year alone, your support helped change the lives of over 426,000 children and young people facing disadvantage, right here in the UK.
+In the last grant year alone, your support helped change the lives of over 426,000 children and young people right here in the UK.

 To date, how much money has BBC Children in Need raised?